oceanprotocol-archive/OEPs/11/README.md

 2. Consumer chooses a service inside a DDO.

 3. The consumer signs the service details.
 There is a particular way of building the signature documented elsewhere.
-The signature contains `(template ID, condition keys, timeouts, condition parameters)`.
+The signature contains `(did, service_definition_id, nonce, template ID, condition keys, timeouts, condition parameters)`. `nonce` is provided by consumer and has to be unique across all consumer's signatures of the same data.
+It prevents Publisher from instantiating multiple service agreements from a single request.

 4. Consumer sends `(did, service_definition_id, the signature, consumer public key`) to the service endpoint.